dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

 ---

 This is a record of building my first custom PC.
-Since I’m a beginner, there might be some misunderstandings or better ways to choose parts—thank you in advance for your understanding.
+Since I'm a beginner, there might be some misunderstandings or better ways to choose parts—thank you in advance for your understanding.

 ## Table of Contents
 - [PC Budget](#pc-budget)